Play with Words in Excel

 In Excel you can play with Words.
 That is quite funny actually.

-You can add words, cut them mix them.
-Here some basics:
+You can add words, cut words, extract words.:

 The main function are called: